-IN MIAMI, PERAZZO LAW SERVES TRAFFIC ACCIDENTS ENDING IN INJURY, DAMAGES, AND LOSS.
+IN MIAMI, THE PERAZZO LAW FIRM SERVES TRAFFIC ACCIDENTS ENDING IN INJURY, DAMAGES, AND LOSSES

 - Who is at fault if I was crashed into by a vehicle making an abrupt left hand turn?